MattKevan/kevan-11ty/src/articles/lineup.md

 ---
 title: "Lineup: Illustrators at the Mall"
 date: 2013-05-01
-description: Organising an exhibition for contemporary illustration in the centre of London.
+description: An exhibition for contemporary illustration in the centre of London.
 image: "/images/lineup.jpg"
 logo: "/images/lineup-logo.jpg"
-cover: /images/lineup-cover.jpg
+banner: /images/lineup-cover.jpg
 tags:
 - Project
 - Self-initiated